-We are applying as a mentoring organization again in 2018, with projects proposed and mentored by our Nodes and international community.
+We have been accepted as a mentoring organization again in 2018, with projects proposed and mentored by our Nodes and international community.

-Below is our draft project ideas list, which will be updated and added to until mid-January 2018.
+Below is our project ideas list, which is now final.

 We have a discussion forum for mentors and interested students.
 To be added, email email@example.com with a description of which project you are interested in.